PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 To authenticate, you'll need to create an [API Key](/orchestration/concepts/api_keys.md) and save it.

-- Navigate to the [API Keys page](https://cloud.prefect.io/user/keys).
+- Navigate to the [API keys page](https://cloud.prefect.io/user/keys).
 In the User menu in the top right corner go to **Account Settings** -> **API Keys** -> **Create An API Key**.
 - Copy the created key
 - Login with the Prefect CLI `prefect auth login --key <YOUR-KEY>`

-To learn more about API Keys including how to save them, set them through environment varaiables and how to use API Keys connected to a service account, check out the [API Key documentation](/orchestration/concepts/api_keys.md).
+To learn more about API keys including how to save them, set them through environment varaiables and how to use API keys connected to a service account, check out the [API key documentation](/orchestration/concepts/api_keys.md).